heidi-holappa/volunteer-management-application/README.md

    - edit their personal information and change their password
 - User can login with a role 'coordinator' account they have created.
 Role 'coordinator' accounts can
    - create user accounts with role volunteer (not with role coordinator or admin)
-   - edit account information on users with role 'volunteer' (not with role coordinator)
+   - view and edit account information on users with role 'volunteer' (not with role coordinator)
    - loan equipment to volunteers or mark additional trainings as completed
    - read and reply to activity reports
    - add new equipment that can be loaned to volunteers